Kamisama666/mailchimp-v3/README.md

 MailChimp requires the body of each operation be a string, thus the JSON.stringify();

-2: Do it the short way
+2: Use the batch object creator to simplify the process a bit

 ```
 //to susbcribe some unfortunate email addresses to your list